 According to an allergy report released by Quest Diagnostics, 1 in 5 Americans suffer from allergies, and account for more than 17 million office visits each year.

 In fact, allergies are a problem that seems to be increasing in America.
 Sensitization to mold and ragweed seem to be the biggest problems, contributing to an approximate 5 percent increase over the past four years.

 But why?
 Many researchers claim the increase is due to a combination of a climate and environmental change, and how the human being responds to both the climate and environment.

 - Foods (such as peanuts, dairy products, and coconut)

 Whenever you begin experiencing itchy, watery eyes, a sore throat, and maybe even sneezing and a cough, you often think – is this a cold or do I have allergies?
 In fact, this is one of the most common patient FAQs.

-If your symptoms persist longer than 5 to 7 days, then you likely are suffering from allergies.
-There could be something in your home or environment that is triggering them.
+If your symptoms persist longer than 5 to 7 days, you are most likely suffering from allergies.
+Your home or environment could in fact be the trigger.
 Even if you have never suffered from allergies before, they still can be brought on by an environmental factor.